Milanche74/cali-culator/README.md

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Future updates

+- Improve algorithm for static and strength training;
+- Make specific training calculations for form values that are lower then 10 and higher then 50;
+- Find a solution for reload bug (loosing data fetched from server);
+- Add navigation: loader and calculator;
+- If user saves training session of the excercise that already exist on the server, replace it with the new one;
+- Unsubscribe from Observables;
+- Implement form validation & error handling.

 ## Further help